 MED: Talent adds NaCL to one of the tubes and puts the tube on a vortex shaker.

 Reuse 3.2.1.
+Talent closes the centrifuge lid and presses the start button.

 CU: Talent transfers the supernatant to a 1.5 ml tube.
 TEXT: Store 40 μL of the supernatant at 4 °C as the input sample